 Explore Fort Williams Park and Portland Head Light

 This stunning lighthouse is located inside of Fort Williams Park.
-Here you can enjoy the beautiful Head Light, the powerful rocky Maine coast and explore some military ruins.
+Here you can enjoy the beautiful Head Light, the powerful rocky Maine coast and explore some military ruins and old batteries.

 Waterfront along Commercial St.

 Portland, Maine is a fantastic stop during your Maine road trip.
 Go for a stroll along the historic cobblestone roads of Commercial St along the waterfront.
 Along the road you can enjoy rows of beautiful brick architecture with plenty of interesting stores to take a peek into.
 Walking along the waterfront there are a handful of working piers that you can go down.
 Make sure to make a quick stop along The Old Port, where you will find fishing wharves, warehouses, and delicious restaurants.